 Mid-South Coronavirus Updates and Resources

 Baptist continues to be a leader in providing resources and information to help you stay healthy and make the best decisions for you and your family during this unprecedented time.
-COVID-19 testing and all three approved COVID-19 vaccines are available (for eligible individuals) in many Baptist hospitals, clinics and specialty facilities.
+COVID-19 testing and all three COVID-19 vaccines are available in many Baptist hospitals and select clinics and specialty facilities.

 Getting the COVID-19 Vaccine

 COVID-19 vaccines are here, and we recommend you get one as soon as you are eligible to receive it.
 You can count on Baptist to keep you up to date on vaccine availability and distribution.
 For more information and answers to frequently asked questions about the vaccines, please visit the COVID-19 Vaccine page, or you may also call our Coronavirus Resource Center phone line at 866-941-4785 for more information..